pfhonore/puppet-slurm/README.md

     plugin: 'libspunnel.so'
 ```
 * `slurm::slurm_conf_override`: Hash that overrides different variables in the slurm.conf.
 Default is `slurm::params::slurm_conf_override`.
+* `slurm::slurm_conf_source`: String that overrides the automatically generated slurm.conf, it will instead place the file that you specify as the slurm.conf.
+Default is undefined.
+* `slurm::partitionlist_source`: String that overrides the automatically generated partitions.conf, it will instead place the file that you specify as the partitions.conf.
+Default is undefined.
+* `slurm::node_source`: String that overrides the automatically generated nodes.conf, it will instead place the file that you specify as the nodes.conf.
+This is useful if you need to define nodes that are not in puppet.
+Default is undefined.
 * `slurm::partitionlist`: Hash that sets up the partitions in partitions.conf.
 Default is `slurm::params::partitionlist`.
 A hiera example would be:

 ```json